aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/rendering/using-truetype-fonts/manipulating-and-substitution-truetype-fonts/_index.md

 Aspose.Words provides predefined font fallback settings for Google Noto fonts.
 These are free fonts licensed under SIL Open Font License, that can be downloaded from Google Noto Fonts.
 The **FontFallbackSettings** class provides a **load_noto_fallback_settings** method.
 It loads predefined fallback settings, which use Google Noto fonts as shown in the code example below:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-SetPredefinedFontFallbackSettings.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-SetPredefinedFontFallbackSettings.py" >}}

 {{% alert color="primary" %}}